UCLA Summer Financial aid is available to eligible UCLA students, including newly admitted students.

 In order to be eligible for summer aid, students need to enroll in a minimum of 6 units (half-time status).
 A minimum of 8 units is required to qualify for summer University Grant.

 Aid will be subject to cancellation if you drop below half-time status.
 Some programs (Federal Pell Grant and Summer University Grant) require enrollment in 12 units to receive full eligibility.
-Financial Aid and Scholarships will review all units at the end of the third week of each UCLA summer session (the census date) in order to determine your eligibility for summer aid.
-If you are not enrolled in the number of units on which their award was based on will be billed.
+FAS will review all units at the end of the third week of each UCLA summer session (the census date) to determine your eligibility for summer aid.
+If you are not enrolled in the number of units the award was based on, the you will be billed.
 Adding units after the census date will not reinstate your eligibility.

 RETURN OF TITLE IV AID FUNDS

-Under federal regulations, summer is considered a single term of enrollment and students who cease attendance before the end of the period for which aid was awarded will be considered as having withdrawn.
+Under federal regulations, summer is considered a single term of enrollment.
+If you cease attendance before the end of the awarded period, you will be considered ‘withdrawn’.
 Here are a few examples of situations that will be treated as withdrawals in the summer:

 - You are awarded aid for sessions A and C but do not attend session C. You will have completed 6 of 12 weeks of enrollment resulting in recalculation of your financial aid eligibility.